Homological stability of topological moduli spaces

-Configuration spaces have a longstanding history in the context of homological stability, starting with work of Arnold \cite{Arnold} who established stability for $\Conf_n(D^2)$ with constant coefficients.
-McDuff and Segal \cite{McDuffConf, SegalConf, SegalConfII} observed that this behavior is not restricted to the $2$-disc and proved stability for more general $\Conf^{\pi}_n(W)$ with constant coefficients and $\pi=\id_W$, which can be extended to general $\pi$ e.g.\,by adapting the proof for a trivial fibration presented in \cite{RWConf} (see \cite{KM,CanteroPalmer} for alternative proofs).
+Configuration spaces have a longstanding history in the context of homological stability, starting with work of Arnold \cite{Arnold}, who established stability for $\Conf_n(D^2)$ with constant coefficients.
+McDuff and Segal \cite{McDuffConf, SegalConf, SegalConfII} observed that this behaviour is not restricted to the $2$-disc and proved stability for more general $\Conf^{\pi}_n(W)$ with constant coefficients and $\pi=\id_W$, which can be extended to general $\pi$, e.g.~by adapting the proof for a trivial fibration presented in \cite{RWConf} (see \cite{CanteroPalmer,KM} for alternative proofs).

-The stabilization map for configuration spaces is in fact split injective in homology with constant coefficients in all degrees---a phenomenon special to configuration spaces which is not captured by our general approach (see e.g.\,\cite{RWConf} for a proof).
-However, we obtain a slightly better isomorphism range of $i\le\frac{n}{2}$ than the one stated in \cref{theorem:configurationspaces} by employing the improvement of \cref{remark:improvement}.
+As proved for example in \cite{RWConf}, the stabilisation map for configuration spaces is in fact split injective in homology with constant coefficients in all degrees---a phenomenon special to configuration spaces, not captured by our general approach.

 For a trivial fibration, stability of $\Conf^{\pi}_n(W)$ with respect to a nontrivial coefficient system $F$ was studied by Palmer \cite{Palmer}, building on work of Betley \cite{Betley} on symmetric groups.
-The second part of \cref{theorem:configurationspaces} extends his result to nontrivial fibrations and a significantly larger class of coefficient systems, partly conjectured by Palmer \cite[Rem.\,1.13]{Palmer} (see \cref{remark:comparisonwithpalmer} for a more detailed comparison to his work).
-In the case of surfaces and a trivial fibration, a result similar to \cref{theorem:configurationspaces}, but with respect to a slightly smaller class of coefficient systems, is contained in work by Randal-Williams and Wahl \cite[Thm.\,D]{RWW}.
+The second part of \cref{theorem:configurationspaces} extends his result to nontrivial fibrations and a significantly larger class of coefficient systems, partly conjectured by Palmer \cite[Rem.\,1.5]{Palmer} (see \cref{remark:comparisonwithpalmer} for a more detailed comparison to his work).
+In the case of surfaces and a trivial fibration, a result similar to \cref{theorem:configurationspaces}, but with respect to a slightly smaller class of coefficient systems, is contained in work by Randal-Williams and Wahl \cite[Thm\,D]{RWW}.

-In \cref{section:coefficientsystemsconfigurationspaces}, we provide a discussion of coefficient systems for configuration spaces by relating them e.g.\,to the theory of $\FI$-modules as introduced by Church, Ellenberg and Farb \cite{ChurchEllenbergFarb} or to coefficient systems studied in \cite{RWW}.
-In particular we obtain a wealth of nontrivial coefficient systems $F$ with respect to which the homology of $\Conf^{\pi}_n(W)$ stabilizes.
+In \cref{section:coefficientsystemsconfigurationspaces}, we provide a discussion of coefficient systems for configuration spaces by relating them, for instance, to the theory of $\FI$-modules as introduced by Church, Ellenberg, and Farb \cite{ChurchEllenbergFarb} or to coefficient systems studied in \cite{RWW}.
+These considerations provide numerous nontrivial coefficient systems $F$ with respect to which the homology of $\Conf^{\pi}_n(W)$ stabilises.